 Without payment for services, design firms will suffer, starve, and even die.
 Importantly, payment issues are also often the single greatest warning sign of a project in trouble.
-The Collections-Claim Connection: Getting Paid Without Getting Sued, an AIA Trust white paper, discusses steps the architect can take to help ensure payment for a successful project.
+The Collections-Claim Connection: Getting Paid Without Getting Sued, an AIA Trust risk report, discusses steps the architect can take to help ensure payment for a successful project.

 The best collection strategies begin pre-project and should involve three components:

 - Client selection.
 Appropriate client selection is one of the most important steps in ensuring payment for services and in any design professional’s risk management plan.

 - Client expectations.
 To accurately evaluate a prospective client, determine their relative expertise and expectations.
 Establish common ground in a client interview discussing the project in detail with the prospective client to be sure expectations are shared.
 This risk report includes a sample “Client Profile” and “Client Information Checklist.”

 - Client track record.
 The design professional can contact past project participants to check out their experiences as well as conduct an electronic search of court and county records for any litigation on past projects and any payment issues.

 It is unwise and unprofessional to get into a project which lacks solid funding to complete it.
 Many AIA agreements now call for funding information, providing a convenient basis to initiate that discussion with the client.
 It is imperative to determine how the project will be funded and financed along with ensuring that the design professional has access to project funds.
 If funds are held by third parties such as investors, banks, or holding companies, the firm should have a path of direct access to those funds – and the Agreement should reflect them as an obligated party.
 Design professionals may consider securing a title report for private projects.
 It will reveal lenders and other investors who may require notice of liens and reveal properties already financially leveraged.

 A project must be clearly defined so that the firm can prove its completion and receive payment.
 The two keys to a well-defined scope of work for collection purposes are: